 What happens during the school evaluation process?
 A key part of that question is the word process.
 That’s because in the case of school evaluations, evaluation doesn’t mean the same thing as test.

 It’s called an evaluation process because there are a series of steps that go into it.
-A school evaluation looks at a student’s areas of challenge and strengths.
-Doing just one test or assessment wouldn’t provide all the information an IEP team needs to make decisions about services, supports, and interventions.
+A school evaluation looks at a student’s areas of challenges and strengths.
+Doing just one test or assessment wouldn’t provide all the information an team needs to make decisions about services, supports, and interventions.

 - Psychological evaluation: This takes a closer look at the student’s emotions, behavior, and social skills.

-What families need to know before evaluation: As your child’s parent or legal guardian, you have to give written consent before the testing happens.
+As your child’s parent or legal guardian, you have to give written consent before the testing happens.
 As you look over the evaluation plan, ask questions before you provide consent.
 Here are some questions to ask:

 - Are these tests the right ones to figure out if my child has a “suspected disability”?
 (If you’re not sure what the tests are, ask the IEP case manager or coordinator to explain.)